 Alpha Flight was the top level of three-tiered program codenamed Department H within the Canadian Ministry of Defense.
 New recruits or those whose powers proved unstable, would be assigned to Gamma Flight in order to learn to properly use their powers.
 Those who could control their abilities but required further training in super heroics formed the basis of Beta Flight.
 The active members in the field who where tasked with dealing with any superhuman threats to the nation were in Alpha Flight.

-James MacDonald Hudson (Guardian) had the idea to form Alpha Flight after the public emergence of the Fantastic Four and he was given oversight of Department H which was named after him.
-Hudson had intended the man known as Wolverine to be the leader of Alpha flight.
-However this task fell to Hudson himself when Wolverine was recruited by Professor X to become a member of the X-Men.
+James MacDonald Hudson had the idea to form Alpha Flight after the public emergence of the Fantastic Four and was given oversight of Department H which was named after him.
+Hudson had intended the man known as Wolverine to be the leader of Alpha Flight.
+However, this task fell to Hudson himself when Wolverine was recruited by Professor X to become a member of the X-Men.

 This first formation of Alpha Flight consisted of Vindicator (as team leader), Sasquatch, Shaman, Snowbird, Aurora and Northstar.
 Vindicator soon learned that the government was shutting down funding of Alpha Flight.

-Issue #1 of Alpha Flight opened with us learning that the Canadian super team Alpha Flight was being disbanded.
+The first issue of Alpha Flight opened with us learning that the Canadian superteam Alpha Flight was being disbanded.
 Only weeks prior, three members of Alpha Flight (Vindicator, Snowbird, and Shaman) along with two X-Men (Wolverine and Nightcrawler) defeated the mystical creature known as the Wendigo in the Canadian wilderness.
 However a week after they returned the Canadian Prime Minister then delivered the bad news to Hudson.
 Department H, the secret superhuman arm of the Canadian Ministry of Defense, was being shut down.
 Allowed to keep his security clearance and the electromagnetic battle suit he designed, Hudson intended to continue protecting Canada as needed, even without the government's help.

 Shortly after arriving home Mac received a call from his former government liaison Gary Cody to alert him to a mysterious phenomena in the northern wilderness.
 An ancient giant creature known as Tundra was being conjured back into existence and was threatening to harm Canada so Vindicator left to investigate alone.
 Mac's wife, Heather, fearing for her husbands safety out there alone she went to his office and sent out a call to action to the rest of Alpha Flight through a government computer.
 Two members of Beta Flight had been about to graduate to Alpha Flight just before they were disbanded but were not official members yet were also summoned by Heather to assist Mac.
 Those two team members; Puck and Marrina, became key figures within the early days of Alpha Flight.
 Through implanted transponders each member heard the call and although they are spread out across Canada they made their way to the battle with Tundra.
 All but Puck that is, who couldn't arrange transportation to northern Canada and arrived at Mac's and Heather's apartment after they had defeated Tundra.
 They decided to remain together as a team even without government funding though without Beta or Gamma Flight being called Alpha Flight didn't make sense.
 It was Puck's insistence that he worked hard to join Alpha Flight and that's what they were going to be called.
 Hudson changed his code-name from Vindicator to Guardian to punctuate the point that they are Canada's guardians after some prompting from Shaman.